 That said, timeline isn’t everything, and the above questionnaire can make all the difference when you’re hovering between substandard and standard.
 It also helps immensely if you can show a commitment to your health by way of not smoking, and exercising regularly.
 If you can show insurance companies that you’re healthy, active and unlikely to suffer another stroke anytime soon, they’re much more likely to grant you the protection you need to safeguard your family and rest easy.

 Another advantage to these policies is that you’ll be able to get life insurance protection much quicker than you would with a traditional life insurance policy.
-Because final expense plans don’t require a medical exam, you won’t have to wait for the insurance company to review your results.
-If you want to get a small of life insurance as quickly as possible, this is a great option for you.
-In most cases, you can be approved for a plan in a matter of days, versus the month that it could take with at traditional life insurance plan.
+Because final expense plans don’t require a medical exam, there’s zero waiting period and you get your insurance coverage right away.

 Just like with every other kind of insurance coverage, there are going to be some disadvantages to these plans that you should take note of before purchasing.
 One disadvantage is that these plans are going to be a tad on the expensive side for the amount of coverage that you’re getting.
 In some cases, it’s a better idea to just set some money aside and designate it as final expense money instead of paying the premiums for the policy.
 You’ll need to look at your situation to decide if this is a better option for you and your loved ones.